snowflake107/repo-9/README.md

 ## Changelog

+- **0.4.0**:
+  - Extend log processing to include .txt, .log, and .json files; exclude unsupported file types for improved efficiency.
+  - Update AWS Lambda runtime to `provided.al2023` for enhanced performance and compatibility.
 - **0.3.0**:
   - Add new option to exclude path from where won't pull logs.
   - Rename field `pathsRegexes` to `includePathsRegexes`.